 The best way to explain it is to let the project speak for itself. “#The100DayProject is a free art project that takes place online.
 Every spring, thousands of people all around the world commit to 100 days of exploring their creativity.

-Anyone can join (yes, that means you!
-Then the hard work is done and you just need to choose a project, do it every day for 100 days, and share your process on Instagram as you go.
+Anyone can join so yes, that means you!
+Then the hard work is done and you just need to choose a project.
+You then do it every day for 100 days, sharing your process on Instagram as you go.
 Remember to use the hashtag #The100DayProject.”

 It is summed up very concisely on www.100dayproject.org